 The outcome will be determined by a majority vote of the panel, and the sanction can be based not just on the facts in the present case but also any conduct history of the respondent in totality.
 Possible outcomes include the entire range of sanctions listed in this policy.
 Specifically, the panel shall determine if the respondent is responsible or not responsible for violations of this policy and recommend a sanction if they are responsible.
-Both parties will be notified within fourteen business days after the hearing.
+Both parties will be notified within fourteen business days after the hearing of the panel's decision.